Although it sounds pretty crazy, this is not a joke! There is actually a day designated to pretending to be a time traveler.

 Note: This activity could be a simple short one-lesson event or you might choose to tie it in with a Science and Technology project that could include drawings, models, “TED Talk”–style presentations, etc. Your choice!

 Invite students to design a time machine.
-They can work in pairs, small groups, or independently.
 They can draw a design by hand or on computer, or construct a 3-D model.
-(See note)
+(See note above.)

 Here are some questions they might consider when planning their time machine.